microsoft/CCF/doc/operations/platforms/snp.rst

 - Measurement

-Measurement is a digest of the UVM that is running, which CCF stores as a :doc:`code id <../../audit/builtin_maps>`.
+Measurement is a digest of the UVM (Utility Virtual Machine) that is running, which CCF stores as a :doc:`code id <../../audit/builtin_maps>`.
 New nodes joining a network will provide their code id and the primary will perform an identity check against the table entries.

 The first node in a new network will add it's code id to the table.
 Members can then manage which code ids are present in the table with the ``add_node_code`` and ``remove_node_code`` actions.